 One theme, nine things

 There are few topics that are as relevant for ambitious strategists as personal growth.
 It’s a topic that never gets old.
-Unsurprisingly, in a discipline that is only vaguely defined, there are hardly widely available frameworks for personal growth.
-Every agency handles growth different – and, to make it more complicated, every no single strategists is alike.
+Unsurprisingly, in a discipline that is only vaguely defined, there are hardly any frameworks for personal growth that are widely available.
+Every agency handles growth differently – and, to make it more complicated, no single strategists is alike.
 Helping young strategists find their own way of learning and growing is one of the most exciting (and challenging) parts of the job.

 Drawing from my own experience and the generous input of the kind planners of Twitter, I want to share nine things and a meta-theme that seemed to be helpful for me and/or others to grow as a strategist.

 Before getting into that, though, a quick note on the kind of growth I’m talking about.
 Personal growth doesn’t equal promotions.
 I think the metaphor of careers as ladders is unhelpful as it doesn’t allow people tap their full breadth of potential.
 If you need a metaphor, I’d rather think of careers as trees.

 Get yourself and your beautiful brain out there.
 The single most important way of growing as a strategist is to continuously expose your thinking and your ideas to the world.
 I’d argue the moment you stop doing that you will stop growing.
 The beauty of it is that most of it is totally in your hands.
 For some of it, though, you’ll need a good manager.

 If you don’t share you won’t learn.
 So get mentally prepared for putting your unfinished, half-baked, very vulnerable ideas and thoughts out into the wider world – to get feedback.
 From “getting my work judged by people” to “speak in public”, the strategists of Twitter mention different ways of starting that beneficial feedback loop that will ultimately help you grow your strategy.